sprucelabsai/developer.spruce.ai/getting-started.md

 -   `node_modules` - You know this one
 -   `server`- Backend powered by [spruce-skill-server](https://github.com/sprucelabsai/spruce-skill-server) + [koajs](http://koajs.com)
     -   `controllers` - Where your routes are defined (deprecated in favor of `gql`)
-        -   `cron.js` - Drop in logic that runs on a schedule
+        -   `cron.ts` - Drop in logic that runs on a schedule
     -   `events` - All your event listeners
     -   `gql` - Your graphql resolvers, connections, subscriptions, and types
     -   `lib` - Put the code that does work in here